Bryan McKinley Jones Brayboy

 Bryan McKinley Jones Brayboy (Lumbee) is dean of Northwestern University’s School of Education and Social Policy and the Carlos Montezuma Professor of Education and Social Policy.

-His 25-year academic career has been characterized as an investment in people within higher education and the work they will do with its resources, well beyond the institution.
+His 25-year academic career has been an investment in people within higher education and the work they will do with its resources, well beyond the institution.

 Brayboy is well known for his rich theoretical grounding and rigorous research methods, as well as his humor, humility, and genuine enthusiasm for his work.